mpi2/IKMC-knowledgebase/_posts/2009-12-15-what-is-a-komp-product.markdown

 ---
 layout: article
-title:  "What are the targeting constructs used for making the KOMP products??"
+title:  "What is a KOMP “product”?"
 date:   2009-12-15 15:15:42 +0100
 article_categories:
                  - komp